13 & 14 December 2023 In-person, BMA House, London Driving real-world impact from health research

 10:45 - 11:15

-SUBMITTED ABSTRACT: Aarogyam community development and impact of whole person care on people with long-terms illnesses: a community-led intervention
+SUBMITTED ABSTRACT: Aarogyam community development and impact of whole person care on people with long-term illnesses: a community-led intervention

 Speaker: